primal-coder/grid-engine/README.md

 *The river generation algorithm is not perfect.
 I am currently working on improving it.*

 The above command will also produce the following files(Not included in the repository...
-That is, generate your own!):
+So, generate your own!):

-* `grid.cf1b9.pickle`: A pickled Grid object.
+* `grid.8d564.pickle`: A pickled Grid object.
-* `blueprint.cf1b9.pickle`: A pickled TerrainGridBlueprint object.
+* `blueprint.8d564.pickle`: A pickled TerrainGridBlueprint object.

     ```python
     import grid_engine
     from grid_engine import Grid

-    # Load the 8d564 grid(assuming you've not generated any other grids)
+    # Load the 8d564 grid
     _8d564 = Grid.load_grid('8d564')

     print(_8d564.grid_id)
-    # output: 'fb16965aa77f44138dd6149b823ee9e4'
+    # output: 'fb16965aa77f44138dd6149b8238d564'

     # Get a random cell
     cellA = _8d564.random_cell(attr=('passable', True))